It’s almost a tie. Around half of our populated regions on planet earth have hard water, and the other half, have soft water.

 Both have their problems, so let’s discuss them first.

 Because it carries alkaline minerals, hard water is also capable of depositing these minerals when you use it.
-Typical problems are calcium encrustation on kettles, glasses, hot water system elements, dishwashers.
+Typical problems are calcium encrustation on kettles, glasses, hot water system elements, and dishwashers.
 Even the kitchen tap can block up with calcium!

 Also, because hard water is high in calcium, drinking it increases the amount of calcium we get internally.
 This sounds good.. but without the right calcium management strategy, it can be quite dangerous, with possible CVD, and no advantage to your skeleton.